pmerson/AWS-CF-templates/README.md

 ![notation key](/images/notation-key-runtime-views.jpg)

-## Multiple EC2 instances, routing based on HTTP header, and RDS cluster
+## Multiple EC2 instances, routing based on HTTP header, BFFs, and RDS cluster

 The [CF template](/templates/CF-A2-cmu.yml).
 (The routing rules might be incomplete, but you can easily fix them.)